In a Notice of Inquiry, the FCC proposes to reopen the controversial question of radiofrequency exposure limits.

 Those on both sides of the question will carefully parse the FCC’s 201-page “First Report and Order, Further Notice of Proposed Rule Making and Notice Of Inquiry,” as the agency wades again into one of its murkiest controversies: what effect do radio waves have on health?

 The FCC has had rules limiting RF (radiofrequency) exposure for decades.
-Other bodies recommend numerical exposure limits that being outside the FCC’s expertise.
+Other bodies recommend numerical exposure limits, that being outside the FCC’s expertise.
 The FCC nevertheless decides which recommendations to adopt, what kinds of transmitters must be tested for compliance, and how those tests are to be carried out.

 The proper limits for safe exposure are a matter of considerable debate – a debate that helped to prompt the FCC’s current action.
 The question is controversial in part because of disagreement over how radio waves affect bodily tissue.

 Everyone agrees that RF exposure causes heating.
 A microwave oven works simply by spraying your popcorn with radio waves.
 A cell phone held up your ear has a similar effect on your brain, in principle, although at much lower energy levels.
 The FCC directly regulates the amounts of heating permitted from cell phones and many other devices that are used within eight inches (that’s 20 centimeters, for our non-U.S. readers) of the body and operate below 6 GHz.
-See a list of those devices here.
 Required tests assess the so-called “specific absorption rate” (SAR) by measuring actual heating of a model or manikin representing the affected part of the body.
 Devices operating above 6 GHz or used more than eight inches away, such as vehicle-mounted radios, instead are subject to a much simpler test of energy reaching the user, called “maximum permissible exposure” (MPE).
 The MPE limits are here.

 Wi-Fi, Bluetooth, and most other unlicensed consumer devices are “categorically excluded” from RF evaluation because they operate at low enough power to be deemed intrinsically harmless.
 Certain fixed transmitters are also excluded, based on a combination of low enough power and high enough antenna mounting.